lfe/blog/src/_posts/2015-03-26-1111-the-hidden-origins-of-lisp-mccarthy.md

 to the idea of list processing for a "logical language" Newell and Simon were working on (later named IPL).
 McCarthy initially had high hopes for this effort but upon seeing that its implementation borrowed heavily from assembly, he gave up on it.
-That, in conjuntion with his inability to gain any traction with the maintainers of FORTRAN for the support of recursion or conditionals, finally pushed him to create a language that suited his goals of exploring machine intelligence.
+That, in conjunction with his inability to gain any traction with the maintainers of FORTRAN for the support of recursion or conditionals, finally pushed him to create a language that suited his goals of exploring machine intelligence.